 Mark is a qualified and experienced educational psychologist.
 Previously in his career he was a primary teacher and Special Educational Needs Co-ordinator.
 Mark is personable, trustworthy and a good communicator.
 He has been described as having an encyclopaedic knowledge of psychology however his main passion is to help bring about positive change for children, young people, their families and schools.
 He writes, publishes and speaks at conferences and is a trustee and Chair of the Nurture Group Network and an independent school.
 Mark is a visiting fellow at the University of East London, having previously been a senior tutor on the UEL Educational Psychology Doctoral Training course for many years.
 Mark is especially interested in developing new services and training courses which apply psychology to deliver real improvements to the life chances of children, young people and families.
 Co-founder of Real Group with Alan in 2004, Mark remains its professional and academic lead.

-Sarah has recently joined Real Group as a senior educational psychologist, having had over 13 years experience working within a local authority.
+Sarah joined Real Group as a senior educational psychologist, having had over 13 years experience working within a local authority.
 She has extensive experience of working with schools and young people with a range of SEN needs and across all age ranges.
 Most recently Sarah has specialised in the field of mental health and young people with social and emotional needs.
 She has a diploma in solution focussed practice and has worked therapeutically supporting young people and developed, delivered and managed an early intervention approach based with a mental health service in her last authority.